furyofdragon/blades/README.md

 # Blades inventory for Dell M1000E and VRTX chassis

-Gets data from chassis and stores it in sqlite database.
+Gets data from chassis and stores it in sqlite database.<br>
 (Currently list of chassis obtains dynamicalli from zabbix by hostgroup).

 Data could be visible and filtered / searched via web interface.